USD $220bn+

 Target Riyadh share of KSA non-oil GDP by 2030 (Vision 2030)

 Riyadh is the commercial, political and increasingly the cultural capital of Saudi Arabia.
 The metro generates north of USD $220 billion in annual GDP on General Authority for Statistics (GaStat) data, and Vision 2030 targets Riyadh as a 50% share of national non-oil GDP by decade end.
-The Public Investment Fund (PIF), the world’s largest sovereign-wealth fund at around USD $925 billion in assets per its 2024 annual report, is headquartered in Riyadh and drives a portfolio of giga-projects, NEOM, The Line, The Red Sea, Qiddiya, Diriyah Gate, ROSHN and Alat among others, that collectively reshape what Saudi commercial search demand looks like year on year.
+The Public Investment Fund (PIF), one of the world’s largest sovereign-wealth funds at USD $913 billion in assets per its 2024 annual report, is headquartered in Riyadh and drives a portfolio of giga-projects, NEOM, The Line, The Red Sea, Qiddiya, Diriyah Gate, ROSHN and Alat among others, that collectively reshape what Saudi commercial search demand looks like year on year.

 Practical SEO implication: Riyadh search is Arabic-first, not English-first.
 This is the single most important thing generalist agencies get wrong.
 A meaningful share of commercial query volume, and the overwhelming majority of consumer query volume, happens in Arabic.
 Pages that rank in Arabic search convert Saudi buyers; pages that exist only in English do not.
 Every serious Riyadh retainer starts with an Arabic content programme that has its own native editor, its own keyword research, and its own RTL-rendered template system, not a machine-translated /ar/ subdirectory tacked onto an English site.